sul-dlss/libsys-airflow/README.md

 We are supporting multiple databases, Vendor Management App and Digital Bookplates, using alembic following these [directions](https://alembic.sqlalchemy.org/en/latest/cookbook.html#run-multiple-alembic-environments-from-one-ini-file).

-To run any `alembic` commands you need add the `--name` parameter followed by `vma` for the Vendor Management and `digital_bookplates` for the Digital Bookplates.
+To run any `alembic` commands you need add the `--name` parameter followed by `vma` for the Vendor Management database and `digital_bookplates` for the Digital Bookplates database.

 ### Vendor load plugin